Core-Elements for Large-Scale Least Squares Estimation: Simulation Studies

 In this section, we first evaluate the performance of core-elements (i.e., Algorithm~\ref{alg:ALG1}) in estimating $\bbeta$ and predicting $\by$ on uncorrupted synthetic datasets.
-We then provide empirical evidence to support the error bound in Theorem~\ref{th1}.
+Subsequently, we provide empirical evidence to support the error bound in Theorem~\ref{th1}.
 Next, we consider corrupted datasets to show the effectiveness and robustness of MOM core-elements (i.e., Algorithm~\ref{alg:ALG2}).
-Finally, we show the advantage of the proposed strategy over other subsampling methods w.r.t. the computational time.
+Finally, we demonstrate the advantage of the proposed strategy over other subsampling methods w.r.t. computational efficiency.

-\subsection{Performance on uncorrupted data}
+\subsection{Performance on Uncorrupted Data}

 We use CORE to refer to the estimator in Algorithm~\ref{alg:ALG1}.
-For comparison, we consider several state-of-the-art subsampling methods including uniform subsampling (UNIF), basic leverage subsampling (BLEV) \citep{drineas2006fast, ma2015statistical}, shrinkage leverage subsampling (SLEV) with shrinkage parameter being $0.9$ \citep{ma2015statistical}, and information-based optimal subset selection (IBOSS) \citep{wang2019information}.
+For comparison, we consider the full sample OLS estimation (FULL) and several state-of-the-art subsampling methods mentioned in Table~\ref{tab:method-comparison}, including uniform subsampling (UNIF), doubly sketching (DOUBLY) \citep{hou2023generalized}, basic leverage subsampling (BLEV) \citep{drineas2006fast, ma2015statistical}, shrinkage leverage subsampling (SLEV) with shrinkage parameter being $0.9$ \citep{ma2015statistical}, information-based optimal subset selection (IBOSS) \citep{wang2019information}, orthogonal subsampling (OSS) \citep{wang2021orthogonal}, and D-optimal subsampling (DOPT) \citep{reuter2023d}.